 To make sure every champion in League of Legends has a fair chance in game, Riot constantly update champions to make fit the game better.
 This can mean a completely new set of skills, adjusting existing ones, or just updating the visual graphics.

 In order to show you how League of Legends has changed over the years, we’re looking back on some of the most popular champion reworks.
 From their visual changes to their new skills and abilities, we’re taking a complete look at these amazing transformations.

-Released in 2010, it’s taken nearly 7 years for Urgot to receive an in game rework.
+Released in 2010, it’s taken nearly 7 years for Urgot to receive an in-game rework.
 This once love ranged ADC has been steadily declining in popularity for a while until the point where he became the least pick champion in game.
-In order to increase his popularity and pick rate, Riot need to something more than just update his visuals, and so they did!
+In order to increase his popularity and pick rate, Riot needed to something more than just update his visuals, and so they did!

 In July of 2017, Urgot was relaunched with a complete makeover.
 Featuring brand new models and textures for all of his skins, his outdated low polygon model was finally replaced.
 However, that wasn’t the only major change Riot decided to implement.

 Let’s face it, if you ever played Urgot before his update, you’d know how bad his ultimate was.
 If you were in a team fight then it might have use teleporting an enemy into the middle of your team.
 However, when on his own, Urgot’s ultimate became more of an escape than a awesome ultimate.